 Conclusion

-Mice infestations can be hard to root out, so you may eventually want to talk to a pest control professional.
+Mice infestations are not always easy root out, so you may eventually want to talk to a pest control professional.
 These companies will know how to extract the mice from your walls while doing the least amount of damage to your home.
-They can also help you prevent new infestations by finding and securing possible entry points.
+Professional exterminators can also help you prevent new infestations by finding and securing possible entry points.
 If you are evaluating pest control companies, we recommend getting quotes from Terminix and Orkin.

 What to do if you hear a mouse in the wall?

 Mice living in your walls will eventually emerge in search of food—at this time, you can use mouse traps capture or kill them.
-Spring-loaded traps are readily available at hardware stores and online, and these are likely the best option.
+Spring-loaded traps are readily available at hardware stores and online, which are likely the best option.

 How long do mice stay in walls?